After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Toting our shopping bag, we walked to the hotel’s special entrance for the Boccaccio Ballroom.
 The brass door handles had impressive Art Deco shapes.

-Born in Austria in 1756, Wolfgang Amadeus Mozart is globally renown.
-At a young age, he hosted at the ducal and royal courts of London, Munich, Paris, Vienna, Bologna, and Amsterdam.
+Born in the Archduchy of Austria in 1756, Wolfgang Amadeus Mozart is globally renown.
+At a young age, he was hosted at the ducal and royal courts of London, Munich, Paris, Vienna, Bologna, and Amsterdam.
 He performed for the Pope.
 He wowed the Elector of Munich, Maximillian III, as well as the Elector and Electress of Palatine because he improvised any request from the audience—purely from his imagination.

-His concerts in Frankfurt earned profits because Mozart repeated his performance from memory while his keyboard was covered with a cloth!
+His concerts in Frankfurt earned profits because Mozart repeated his performances from memory while his keyboard was covered with a cloth!
 Next, he played for the sister of Frederick the Great—the openly-gay and mighty King of Prussia.
-In 1762, the 6-year-old was invited to perform at the Habsburg’s Summer Palace in Vienna, named Schönbrunn.
-(Every summer, Lewis and I watch the gorgeously-televised Summer Concert from there. *See it by using this link: https://halfwindsorfullthrottle.blogspot.com/2020/09/summer-concert-in-park.html).
+In 1762, the 6-year-old prodigy was invited to perform at the Habsburg’s Summer Palace in Vienna, named Schönbrunn.
+(Every summer, Lewis and I watch the gorgeously-televised Summer Concert from there. *Please see it by using this link: https://halfwindsorfullthrottle.blogspot.com/2020/09/summer-concert-in-park.html).

 Mozart's recital occurred in the Mirror Room.
 It delighted the monarch, Empress Maria Theresa, who is significant in Women’s History.
-[She was an “absolute monarch” (autocrat) who ruled over Austria, Hungary, Bohemia, Croatia, Transylvania, Mantua, Milan, the Austrian Netherlands, and Parma.
-She also ruled the Kingdom of Galicia & Lodomeria with the Grand Duchy of Krakow and the Duchies of Zator and Auschwitz.
+[She was an “absolute monarch” (autocrat) who ruled over Austria, Hungary, Bohemia, Croatia, Mantua, Transylvania, Milan, the Austrian Netherlands, and Parma.
+She also ruled the Kingdom of Galicia & Lodomeria, the Grand Duchy of Krakow, and the Duchies of Zator and Auschwitz.
 Additionally, she was the Duchess of Lorraine, Grand Duchess of Tuscany, and Holy Roman Empress].

-He also impressed her 16 children; one would employ Mozart as his Royal Court Musician.
-While there, Mozart met the empress’ daughter, Marie Antoinette, and blurted a marriage proposal to her.
+Mozart also impressed her 16 children; one would employ him as his Royal Court Musician.
+Whilst there, Mozart met the empress’ daughter, an Archduchess named Marie Antoinette, and he blurted a marriage proposal to her.
 Later, she became the Queen of France in 1744.
 In December 1763, Mozart appeared at Versailles to meet the queen but he entertained Madame de Pompadour, who truly ruled the kingdom.
 His concerts in Paris were famous.

 After that, he performed for the royal court of the Princess of Orange-Nassau in the Netherlands.
 Then, he responded to an invitation from the French Prince of Conti.
 From there, he toured Italy and Switzerland.

-In 1783 Count Franz Anton von Nostitz-Rieneck built the gorgeous Estates Theatre for the citizens of Prague.
-It remains perfectly preserved and is used throughout the year.
+In 1783, Count Franz Anton von Nostitz-Rieneck anticipated Mozart and built the gorgeous Estates Theatre for the citizens of Prague.
+(Seen below, it remains perfectly preserved and is used throughout the year).

 In 1783, Mozart witnessed the hugely-successful performance of his opera, Die Entfuhrun aus dem Serail (The Abduction from the Seraglio) in Prague—which was applauded magnificently.
 In contrast, when it premiered in Vienna, the clueless emperor famously balked that it had “too many notes”.
 Therefore, the maestro was enamored with Praguers who truly valued his masterpieces and saw the complexity and delicacy.
 Any composer or playwright would feel that way.
 Thus, after its 1786 premiere in Vienna (out of obligation to the emperor), Mozart produced his opera, The Marriage of Figaro in Prague!
 It was a tremendous success—garnering “unlimited applause”.